 - We heard from various people that feelings around psychedelics lead the community to engage with them more like a religious movement than like pharmaceutical products, that these feelings were common in those participating in the MAPP trials, and that these feelings were sometimes inculcated in patients participating in the trials. - Functional unblinding is a particular concern in this trial.
 As noted, patients were able to identify when they had received MDMA.
-Unblinding of therapists was particularly likely given their experience with psychedelic medications.13 As discussed in Section 3, 40% of patients had prior experience with MDMA. - We heard repeatedly about pressures to have the results of the MAPP trials be favorable.
+Unblinding of therapists was particularly likely given their experience with psychedelic medications.
+As discussed in Section 3, 40% of patients had prior experience with MDMA. - We heard repeatedly about pressures to have the results of the MAPP trials be favorable.
 There apparently was a sense that such therapies are beneficial and needed and that negative results could hinder progress.
 This led to some participants feeling pressured to report good outcomes and suppress bad outcomes when they were in the MDMA arms of the trials.
 Additionally, for those who were part of the community, some participants felt they could be shunned if they reported bad outcomes or that it could lead to future patients being denied the benefits of MDMA-AP.
 We heard that positive reports generated positive feedback and negative reports generated negative feedback.
 We heard that this is a particular problem in people receiving MDMA as it makes them particularly suggestible and susceptible to context. - Patients in the trials included therapists who had worked in this space, including some with very close relations with those running the clinical trials.
 This is unusual and heightens concerns about pressures to tailor reported results. - We heard firsthand and secondhand reports of extremely severe negative outcomes for participants in the trials that do not seem to have been attributed to the treatment by the trial researchers.
-Some patients were told by their therapists that their negative outcomes were evidence that they were responding appropriately and would eventually improve.
-Some patients were prevented from entering the long-term follow-up study and felt this was done to keep these negative outcomes out of the data set. - We heard of an event where, after the trial was completed and a participant was struggling, that they were told to take their own supply of MDMA at home.
+Some patients were told by their therapists that their negative outcomes were evidence that they were responding appropriately and would eventually improve. - We reported in the Draft Report and Evidence Report that we heard that some patients were prevented from entering the long-term follow-up study and felt this was done to keep these negative outcomes out of the data set.
+In response to the Draft Report, the principal investigator (PI) of the MAPP trials responded in public comments to ICER, "This is untrue.
+No participants were prevented from entering the phase 3 long-term follow-up study."
+As we described at ICER's Public Meeting on May 30, 2024, after this response was published, a participant in one of the trials sent us documentation of an email exchange where it appears that the PI excluded the patient from the long-term follow-up study.
+While it is not within ICER's ability to fully investigate this email trail, the patient reports they have submitted this exchange to the FDA.

+- We heard of an event where, after the trial was completed and a participant was struggling, that they were told to take their own supply of MDMA at home.
 We heard secondhand reports of similar events.
-Even if this was only a singular event, it shows the clear breakdown of blinding, the inclusion of participants who were anticipated to have access to their own supply of MDMA, and a disregard of good clinical trial practices.
+Even if this was only a singular event, it shows the clear breakdown of blinding, the inclusion of participants who were anticipated to have access to their own supply of MDMA, and a disregard of good clinical trial practices. - After the publication of the Evidence Report and the Public Meeting, an article was published in STAT+ detailing additional concerns about the MAPP trials.
+Among a number of serious issues discussed was the following paragraph: